My name is Paul du Preez.

 Now I’m retired.
 With stories to tell, and so I write.

-Why did I go live in a township for three years?
+So, why did I go live in a township for three years?

 I wasn’t destitute – I’d just finished up a decade working as a teacher in the UK.